luickk/goRobotCommunicationFramework/README.md

 # Concept

-The primary communication interface is a node, in contrast to ROS, or various other robot platforms, the node is only a node objects and does not contain any code.
-The code and its functionality is contained inside basic go routines.
+The primary communication interface is a node, in contrast to ROS, or various other robot platforms, the node is only a object instance and does not contain any code.
 A node resembles the platform for services and topics.

 Every node has a port number which also resembles the node ID, but no actual name, so every node is represented through a number.
-This is a major part of the concept to reduce complexity since there is no need for inter node communication to resolve addresses.
+This is a major part of the concept to reduce complexity since there is no need for internal node communication to resolve addresses.

 ## Topics

-Every topic represents a communication channel/ queue from which data can be pulled from or pushed onto.
+Every topic represents a communication channel, from which data can be pulled from or pushed onto or to which can be listened.
+The topic communication is split up into elements or msg's, every element/msg represents a string pushed to the topic.
+There are no variables assignments a element/ msg can represent a single value or anything else.
+But there will be a map serializer, which can be used to split up information rather a element/msg.
 A topic can be identified via its name and the node(node ID) which it is hosted by.

+## Services

+A service is a function that can be executed by nodes or node clients.
+Since they are not meant to do calculations but to provide node side functionality for the clients, they can only be called without a return value.

 ## Ways to communicate data